iterative/dvc.org/content/docs/command-reference/import-url.md

-- `--no-download` - create the import `.dvc` file including [hash values](/doc/user-guide/project-structure/dvc-files#dependency-entries) for the remote file but without downloading the associated data.
+- `--no-download` - create the import `.dvc` file including [hash values](/doc/user-guide/project-structure/dvc-files#dependency-entries) for the external dependency but without downloading the associated data.
 This is useful if you need track changes in remote data without using local storage space (yet).
 The data can be downloaded later using `dvc pull`, but this will fail if the `url` no longer matches the hash values.
 File hashes can be